-- (a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 26, 2019.
-The time and venue will be announced shortly as soon as physical arrangements have been finalized.
-The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY - (b) The approximate date on which information statement shall be sent or given to security holders is on June 4, 2019.
+(a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, November 25, 2020 at 2 o'clock in the afternoon via remote communication (Zoom Meeting).
+The Chairman of the meeting shall call and preside the meeting in Pasig City where the principal office of the Company is located.

+The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY

+(b) The approximate date on which information statement shall be sent or given to security holders is on November 4, 2020.